ungoogled-software/ungoogled-chromium/README.md

 These binaries are known as **contributor binaries**.

+Please note that no support will be provided for binaries obtained outside of [ungoogled-software](https://github.com/ungoogled-software) GitHub organisation.
+Usage of `chrlauncher` is also discouraged.

 ## Source Code

 This repository only contains the common code for all platforms; it does not contain all the configuration and scripts necessary to build ungoogled-chromium.
 Most users will want to use platform-specific repos, where all the remaining configuration and scripts are provided for specific platforms: